 Govea earned a JD from the University of California School of Law, Boalt Hall, an MPA from the John F. Kennedy School of Government, Harvard University, and an AB from Stanford University.

-He resides in Princeton with his partner, Denise Keller, coordinator of a community-based research program at Princeton University and small business consultant, and has two adult children who live in California.
-He enjoys birding and backpacking, and continues to enjoy his lifelong passion for competitive wrestling.
+He resides in Princeton with his partner, Denise Keller, a real estate agent, and has two adult children who live in California.
+He enjoys cycling and gardening, and continues to enjoy his lifelong passion for competitive wrestling.